 Just like all other emotions, anger is a normal human emotion.
 But uncontrolled anger can cause you a lot of damage in life.
 People often take too long to notice the alarming signs of uncontrolled anger.
 But, better late than never.
-It is never too late to bring about positive changes in life.
-It is not possible to overcome your anger issues in a day.
+It is never too late to bring about positive changes to manage anger.
+Of course, it is not possible to overcome your anger issues in a day.
 Anger management is a gradual process to learn.

 Also Read: Depression at Workplace: What to do?

 - Notice the physiological impact of anger– Intense Anger not only harms the mental health but it also shows certain physical signs.
 Following physical changes occur when a person feels intense anger:

 - Clenched fists

 It is really important to take preventive actions as soon as you notice the signs of intense anger.
 In the long run, these signs of anger can cause you health troubles such as high blood pressure (hypertension), depression, etc. Therefore, take small and gradual steps towards improving your temperament.
 And, appreciate yourself every day while working on anger management.